Duration: 1-2 Years Academic Level: 4/5 Awarding Body: Pearson

 Methods of Teaching

-Units will be delivered in two weekly sessions of 3 hours per session for five weeks per 15 credits minimum totalling 60 guided learning hours.
+Each unit will be delivered in 3 or 6- hour sessions (depending on the weight of the unit) two days a week (Monday – Tuesday for Weekday Classes / Saturday – Sunday for Weekend Classes) for eleven weeks per 15 credits minimum totalling 60 guided learning hours.
 Methods of learning include lectures, discussions, use of visual aids, websites and online resources, handouts of readings, exercises and worksheets, workshops, pair and group work, presentation, seminars and one to one sessions with the tutor.
 Teaching aims to engage students as active learners.

 In addition, students will need to carry out directed learning, including thorough research and completing their assignments in their own time during outside class hours.
-Towards the end of the course some time may be given during class hours for individual tutorials whilst students work on their assignments.
+During the term, specific amount of time is given in addition to class hours for individual tutorials whilst students work on their assignments.
 This is designed so students can develop over the programme as independent learners.
 Study skills training and learning support are provided with a view to increasing both technical or occupational subject skills and personal competencies such as critical thinking and communication skills.

 Methods of Assessment

-Students will be handed assignment briefs after the first four weeks of term.
+Students will be handed assignment briefs after the second week of each term.
 Assessment will be carried out using a wide range of methods, including evaluation of written reports, oral presentation and observations of practical work.
 Students will be required to demonstrate that they have attained a good understanding of each module by meeting all the learning outcomes, as described in the unit specification in order to gain a pass.
 Further advanced grades of merit or distinction may also be awarded to students who meet the descriptors for those awards detailed in the assignment briefs.

-Once a student’s assignment has been submitted the tutor will mark and provide qualitative assessment and feedback in the form of written evaluations against each learning outcome.
-The student will be given their feedback verbally as well as having reasonable opportunity to resubmit work if necessary.
+Once a student’s assignment has been submitted the tutor will mark and provide qualitative assessment and feedback in the form of written evaluations against each criteria given for learning outcomes.
+The student will receive their feedback verbally as well as having reasonable opportunity to resubmit work if necessary.